-MOUNTAINS - MONASTERIES - TEA - CULTUR
+MOUNTAINS - MONASTERIES - TEA - CULTURE

 Gangtok | Tsomgo Lake | Pelling | Darjeeling